-44. Mobile Homes
+44. MOBILE HOMES

-- (1) Groups of more than five mobile homes shall be located only in approved mobile home parks and mobile home subdivisions in Residential Use Zones so designated and shall conform to the requirements of the Provincial Mobile Home Development Regulations currently in effect. - (2) No development permit shall be issued for a mobile home lot unless it conforms with the requirements of Regulation 23 of the Mobile Home Development Regulations.
+- (1) Groups of more than five mobile homes shall be located only in approved mobile home parks and mobile home subdivisions in Residential Use Zone so designed and shall conform to the requirements of the Provincial Mobile Home Development Regulation currently in effect. - (2) No development permit shall be issued for a mobile home lot unless conforms with the requirements of Regulation 23 of the Mobile Home Development Regulations.

-45. Non-Conforming Uses
+45. NON-CONFORMING USES

-- (1) Any legal use of buildings or land at the date of the coming into effect of these Regulations may although not conforming with the Regulations of the Use Zone in which they are located: - (a) be continued, or; - (b) be changed to another non-conforming use if after notice of an application to change the use has been given in accordance with Regulation 22 and consideration given to any objections or representations which may have been received on the matter, it is the Authority's opinion, that the new use is more compatible with the permitted use(s) in the Use Zone in which the building is located. - (2) A building, which is legally used for a purpose not permissible within the zone in which it is located, shall not be enlarged, extended, reconstructed, or altered structurally, unless such building is thereafter to be used for a purpose permitted within that zone, provided that:
+- (1) Any legal use of buildings or land at the date of the coming into effect of these Regulations may be continued, although not conforming with the Regulations of the Use Zone in which they are located: - (a) be continued; or; - (b) be changed another non-conforming use if after notice of an application t change the use has been given in accordance with Regulation 22 and consideration given to any objections or representations which may have been received on the matter, it is the authority's opinion, that the new use is more compatible with the permitted use(s) in the Use zone in which the building is located. - (2) A building, which at the date of the coming into effect of these Regulations, is legally used for a purpose not permissible within the zone in which it Is located, shall not be enlarged, extended, reconstructed, or altered structurally, unless such building is thereof to be used for a purpose permitted within that zone, provided that: - (a) The interior of such building may be permitted by the Authority to be reconstructed or altered, in order to render it more convenient or commodious for the same purpose for which at the date of the coming into effect of these Regulations such building was used; - (b) Any building which at the date of the coming into effect of these Regulations is being used in a zone where such use is not permissible may be permitted by the Authority to be altered structurally or extended by not more than fifty percent of its original floor idea if such alterations or extensions conform to all the requirements of these Regulations except those pertaining to land use, and are confined to the existing lot.

-- (a) the interior of such building may be permitted by the Authority to be reconstructed or altered, in order to render it more convenient or commodious for the same purpose for which such building is legally used; - (b) any building which at the date of the coming into effect of these Regulations is being used in a zone where such use is not permissible may be permitted by the Authority to be altered structurally or extended by not more than fifty percent of its original floor area if such alterations or extensions conform to all the requirements of these Regulations except those pertaining to land use, and are confined to the existing lot. - (3) A building which is legally used for any purpose but which does not conform to the Regulations of the Use Zone in which it is located, and which subsequently suffers damage or deterioration to an extent greater than fifty percent of its replacement value, excluding land, shall not be reconstructed except in conformity with the Regulations for the Use Zone in which such building is located, provided that: - (a) the owner of such building may within one year of such damage taking place make application to the Authority for a permit to reconstruct the building for the same purpose for which it was legally used. - (b) the Authority shall before the expiration of sixty (60) days from the day on which a complete application is received to construct such a building: - serve a notice of expropriation in accordance with the Act, or; - (ii) indicate its willingness to issue a permit to develop providing that the reconstruction of the building conforms to all the requirements of these Regulations except those pertaining to land use, and that any such development takes place within the existing curtilage of the lot.
+- (3) A building which at the date of coming into effect of these Regulations is legally used for any purpose but which does not conform to the Regulations of the Use Zone in which it is located, and which subsequently suffers damage or deterioration to an extent greater than fifty percent of its replacement value, excluding land, shall not be reconstructed except in conformity with the Regulations for the Use Zone in which such building is located, provided that: - (a) The owner of such building may within one year of such damage taking place make application to the Authority for a permit to reconstruct the building for the same purpose for which it was used at the date of coming into effect of these Regulations; - (b) The Authority shall before the expiration of sixty (60) days from the day on which a complete application is received to construct such a building, i) Serve a notice of expropriation in accordance with the Act; or ii) indicate its willingness to issue a permit to develop providing that the reconstruction of the building conforms to all the requirements of these Regulations except those pertaining to land use, and that any such development takes place within the existing curtilage of the lot.